 Study finds probiotics and prebiotics help with constipation

-Research into probiotics for constipation is becoming ever more common and now a new, soon to be published, study adds to the evidence that suggests specific strains of bacteria, accompanied with prebiotics, may help with the condition.
+Research into probiotics for constipation is becoming ever more common and now a new, soon to be published, study adds to the evidence that suggests specific strains (see Probiotics Learning Lab for more glossary terms) of bacteria, accompanied with prebiotics, may help with the condition.
 NHS statistics suggest that 1 in 7 adults and 1 in 3 children have constipation at any one time in the UK.
 Common causes of constipation include:

 - a low in fibre diet